 Plumbing prices typically range from $100 to $600 per fixture.
-For example, an average faucet installation runs $120 to $175, and a toilet installation costs $350 or less.
+For example, an average faucet installation costs $120 to $300, and a toilet installation costs $350 or less.
 Rates vary by locality and the type of house.

 To get a general cost estimate for new construction, a plumber can add up the number of fixtures and multiply it by his “fixture rate.”
 Upgraded fixtures can take more time and skill to install, with some even having Bluetooth capability, where electrical work may be required too.